idapython/src/README_python3.txt

 installs present in the system's standard locations and offer you to choose one.
 It also supports optional command-line switches to handle non-standard installs.
 Run `idapyswitch -h` to see them.

-On Windows, you may need to run it as administrator so it can patch sip.pyd (library required for PyQt bindings).